The Rocky Mountain Quilt Museum Quilt Collection

 The Rocky Mountain Quilt Museum maintains two distinct collections—the Permanent Collection and the Education Collection.
 The Permanent Collection

 contains our most significant pieces, which are given the highest quality of care and preservation.
 They are exhibited on a rotating basis, and are available for research purposes on site.
 These quilts may occasionally be lent to another museum or similar institution.

 .
-These pieces may travel outside the museum to be used as educational tools where handling and close inspection are permitted.
+These pieces travel outside the museum and are used as educational tools where handling and close inspection are permitted.

 Eugenia Mitchell created the foundation of RMQM’s Permanent Collection with the gift of 101 quilts in 1990.
 Since that time, our collection has grown to include more than 750 quilts and related items, which are housed under professionally accepted museum-standard conditions.
 The quilts range from historic and traditional bed quilts to contemporary art quilts.

 Search our quilt collection today.
 Quilt SearchPhotographs of collection quilts are available.
 Click here for reproduction rights and fees.